McMinnville UFO photographs: Condon Committee investigation

-In 1967, the negatives of the Trent photos were found in the files of the United Press International (UPI), the news service which had merged with INS years earlier.
-The negatives were then loaned to William K. Hartmann, an astronomer who was working as an investigator for the Condon Committee, a government-funded UFO research project based at the University of Colorado Boulder.
+In 1967, the negatives were found in the files of the United Press International (UPI), a news service which had merged with INS years earlier.
+The negatives were then loaned to Dr. William K. Hartmann, an astronomer who was working as an investigator for the Condon Committee, a government-funded UFO research project directed by Edward Condon and based at the University of Colorado Boulder.
 The Trents were not immediately informed that their "lost" negatives had been found.
-Hartmann interviewed the Trents and was impressed by their sincerity; the Trents apparently never asked for any money for their photos, nor could he find any evidence that they had sought any notoriety from them.
+Hartmann interviewed the Trents and was impressed by their sincerity; the Trents never received any money for their photos, and he could find no evidence that they had ever attempted to profit from them.

 In Hartmann's analysis, he wrote to the Condon Committee that "This is one of the few UFO reports in which all factors investigated, geometric, psychological, and physical, appear to be consistent with the assertion that an extraordinary flying object, silvery, metallic, disk-shaped, tens of meters in diameter, and evidently artificial, flew within sight of two witnesses."

 One reason for this conclusion was due to the photometric analysis of the images.
 Hartmann noted that the brightness of the underside of the object appeared to be lighter than the underside of the oil tank seen in the images.
 This could be due to the effects of atmospheric extinction and scattering, the same effects that make distant mountains appear "washed out" and blue.
 This effect suggested the objects were further from the camera than the tank, not small, local objects."